Keto, Low-Carb, Easy Mini Frittatas with Bacon Broccoli, and Red Pepper are perfect for brunch, a gathering, or simply for every day.

-But luckily science and research has improved over the years and accurate information has slowly made its way into the mainstream.
-Though there are plenty of people who will shun egg yolks in favor for the egg white, the majority understand the benefits and nutrients obtained from the whole egg.
+But luckily science and research have improved over the years and accurate information has slowly made its way into the mainstream.
+Though there are plenty of people who will shun egg yolks in favor of egg white, the majority understand the benefits and nutrients obtained from the whole egg.

 In years past, eggs were associated with heart disease due to its high cholesterol level but as we've learned, cholesterol alone does not lead to blocked arteries and heart disease.

 Eggs are a fantastic source of key nutrients aside from just being versatile and delicious.
 But it's important to consider the source of the egg.
 Ideally, whenever possible consider purchasing eggs that come from pasture-raised chickens.
 The below chart will outline why this is important.

 Benefits of pastured eggs

 Your brain requires cholesterol in order to function.
 "While your brain represents about 2-3% of your total body weight, 25% of the cholesterol in your body is found in your brain, where it plays important roles in such things as membrane function, acts as an antioxidant, and serves as the raw material from which we are able to make things like progesterone, estrogen, cortisol, testosterone and even vitamin D." Research has concluded better memory function in the elderly population who consumed a diet high in cholesterol.
 Eggs contain HDL cholesterol, which is the one we want.

 While all egg yolks contain some level of omega 3 fatty acids, the feed that chickens ingest plays a role, as you see in the above chart.
 Free-range eggs contain nearly 3 times more omega 3s than conventional eggs from caged chickens.
 As I've talked about in previous posts, a diet rich in omega 3s can decrease inflammation in the body, prevent heart disease, and supports joint and brain health.

 Good source of choline